writethedocs/www/docs/2014/blog/write-the-docs-2014.rst

 Both of these dates are on a Monday and Tuesday.

 For the uninitiated,
-Write the Docs is a two-day conference focused on documentation systems, tech writing theory, and information delivery.
+Write the Docs is a series of conferences focused on documentation systems, tech writing theory, and information delivery.

-Writing and maintaining documentation involves the talents of a multidisciplinary community of technical writers, designers, typesetters, developers, support teams, marketers, and many others.
-This conference creates a time and a place for this community of documentarians to share information, discuss ideas, and work together to improve the art and science of documentation.
+Our conferences create a time and a place for the global community of *documentarians* to share information, discuss ideas, and work together to improve the art and science of documentation.